happypandax/happypandax/README.md

 # Happypanda
 A cross platform manga/doujinshi manager with tagging support.

-Latest development is done in alpha branch.
+Development is done in alpha branch.

 I'm here if you have any questions!